JoJo275/Notes/process_questions.md

 3. How will **lessons learned** be documented and shared?
 4. What is the process for **ongoing maintenance** and support?
 5. How will the program be **adapted** based on feedback and changing needs?
+6. What worked well, and what could be improved for future projects?
+7. What are the **next steps** after evaluation?
+8. How will **long-term success** be ensured?
+9. What are the plans for **future updates or enhancements**?

 ## 🔍 Before Writing Any Code — Understanding the Problem